f00dl3/ModelsJ/README.md

 MyDBConnector = simple MySQL database connector.
 You can find examples using Google.

 wgrib2, g2ctl, gribmap, get_grib.pl, get_inv.pl, grads - can all be found through Google as well.
 I do not own the code, so I am not including it.

+You pretty much must have a bleeding edge system - AT LEAST 16 GB if not 32 GB of RAM is necessary.
+I upgraded to 32 GB because of this.